gzuidhof/gzuidhof.github.io/guido.io/content/posts/006-going-fully-serverless.md

 ---
 Over the past two months I've built [FriendlyCaptcha](https://friendlycaptcha.com), a privacy friendly alternative to Google reCAPTCHA.
 Normally if I were to start a new web application, I would write the server code in Golang, spin up a Postgres instance, and host a dockerized version of it on Google Cloud Run to get many of the serverless benefits.

-For a CAPTCHA product the requirements were a bit different: it is crtical that its API is fast, always available, has predictable costs, and can scale up and down instantly.
+For a CAPTCHA product the requirements were a bit different: it is critical that its API is fast, always available, has predictable costs, and can scale up and down instantly.
 A CAPTCHA service being down is a big issue for users, they can't verify the challenges submitted by their website visitors and face a dilemma: to allow requests without a valid challenge or to reject all requests (I propose they do the first!).

 Serverless can be a good choice for minimizing the risk of downtime for your APIs, especially if you only have a small team.
-There are less moving parts, a datacenter outage doesn't mean your service is down, and also the individual workers are more isolated and short-lived reducing the chance of an error putting your server into an unrecoverable bad state.
+There are fewer moving parts, a datacenter outage doesn't mean your service is down, and also the individual workers are more isolated and short-lived reducing the chance of an error putting your server into an unrecoverable bad state.

 ## Cloudflare Workers
 A couple years ago Cloudflare launched [Workers](https://workers.cloudflare.com/), a serverless platform that runs your code on *the edge*.
 That means your code runs in their datacenters all over the world, so any callee should have good latency from just about everywhere in the world.